96boards/website/README.md

 ## Adding Products

+### Step 1 - Duplicate similiar product folder

 In order to add a product copy one of the products currently in the [_product folder](https://github.com/96boards/website/tree/master/_product).
 Products are organsied in the _product folder into the 96Boards specifcations that are avaialble ([ce](https://github.com/96boards/website/tree/master/_product/ce), [ee](https://github.com/96boards/website/tree/master/_product/ee), [ie](https://github.com/96boards/website/tree/master/_product/ie), and [mezzaanine](https://github.com/96boards/website/tree/master/_product/mezzanine)).
 Please duplicate a product folder from one of these specification sub folders and modify accordingly.

-### Modify the front matter
+### Step 2 - Modify the front matter

 We use the Jekyll front matter (YAML) values to help render your product on our Jekyll site.
 Please look at the other products README.md's for reference on how to structure the front matter (YAML).

-### Add product images
+### Step 3 - Add product images

 Please add product images to the images/ sub folder inside the folder for your board.
-Make sure to optimize these images as best as possible to reduce the overhead on users when viewing your product page.
+Make sure to optimize these images as best as possible to reduce the overhead on users when loading your product page.

+__Please note:__ Due to the way product images are include, images should not include spaces in the filename otherwise they may not be rendered on the website as expected.

 ### Known Issues
+#### Image file names
 Due to the way product images are include, images should not include spaces in the filename otherwise it may not be rendered on the website as expected.